 Darryll was a son, brother, husband, father, grandfather, great-grandfather, uncle, and a great friend.
 He was kind, compassionate, loving, and a blessing to anyone who knew him.
 He touched so many lives in his time and he will be truly missed by all who knew him.
 He was precious and adorable.
 If you knew him, you LOVED him!
 Left to cherish his memory is his loving wife Mary H. Johnson; son, Ricky D. Johnson and his wife Mary of Virginia Beach; daughter, Sherry Coats and her husband Raymond of Chesapeake; brother Thomas Johnson and his wife Pat of Kannapolis, NC; five grandchildren; seven great grandchildren; and a host of other family and friends.

-A celebration of life service with full military honors will be held at a later date at Albert G. Horton, Jr. Memorial Veteran’s Cemetery.
+A celebration of life service with military honors will be held at Albert G. Horton, Jr. Memorial Veteran’s Cemetery on Friday, October 15th at 12:00 pm.
 In lieu of flowers memorial donations may be made to St. Jude Children’s Hospital (www.stjude.org), the Cancer Center Foundation of Tidewater (www.ccfot.org), or a local animal shelter of one’s choice.
 Please express condolences to the family below.